-A. OVERVIEW

-To be completed as part of SharePoint Submission

-- 1. Request ID: (SharePoint Generated unique ID)

-- 2. Institution Name: University of Georgia

-- 3. USG Sector: Research University

-- 4. School/Division/College: College of Engineering

-- 5. Academic Department: School of Chemical, Materials, and Biomedical Engineering

-- 6. Proposed Program Name: Biomedical Engineering (Ph.D.)

-- 7. Major: Biomedical Engineering

-- 8. CIP Code (6 digit): 14050101

-- 9. Degree Level: Doctoral

-- 10. Anticipated Implementation Semester and Year^: Fall 2022

-- 11. Was this program listed in the most recent Academic Forecast?

-- 🗌 Yes

-- X No (If no, explain why below)

-This program was not included in the University of Georgia's Academic Forecast because it had not been submitted through the faculty governance process.
+A. OVERVIEW To be completed as part of SharePoint Submission Request ID: (SharePoint Generated unique ID) Institution Name: University of Georgia USG Sector: Research University School/Division/College: College of Engineering Academic Department: School of Chemical, Materials, and Biomedical Engineering Proposed Program Name: Biomedical Engineering (Ph.D.)
+Major: Biomedical Engineering CIP Code (6 digit): 14050101 Degree Level: Doctoral 10.
+Anticipated Implementation Semester and Year^: Fall 2022 11.
+Was this program listed in the most recent Academic Forecast? $\square$ Yes X No (If no, explain why below) This program was not included in the University of Georgia's Academic Forecast because it had not been submitted through the faculty governance process.
 12. Program Description (Provide a description of the program to be used in the Board of Regents meeting packet):

-The field of biomedical engineering is very broad.
-It contributes to the advances in a variety of technical areas including biomaterials, tissue engineering, stem cells and regenerative medicine, cell and gene therapy, medical devices, bioinstrumentation, systems physiology, etc. The U.S. Bureau of Labor Statistics projects 5% growth in biomedical engineering jobs over the next 10 years, which is higher than the 4% growth projected for all engineering jobs, and faster than the average for all occupations1.
+medical devices, bioinstrumentation, systems physiology, etc. The U.S. Bureau of Labor Statistics projects 5% growth in biomedical engineering jobs over the next 10 years, which is higher than the 4% growth projected for all engineering jobs, and faster than the average for all occupations.
 There are many engineering grand challenges that rely on biomedical engineering, such as engineering better medicines, reverse-engineering the brain, and advancing health informatics.
 The proposed Ph.D. program in Biomedical Engineering is committed to addressing the strategic goals and critical needs of the University of Georgia, the State of Georgia, and the United States in biomedical engineering research and education.